seaneoo/ancient-roses/README.md

 This mod re-adds the Rose flower from Minecraft 1.7.1 and before as well as giving a 10% chance for the Sniffer mob to "sniff" it up.

+## Plans

+- [ ] Add a configuration to customize the chance for sniffing up a rose.

 ## Notice

-**To use this mod you _MUST_ enable the Update 1.20 experimental features in your world!
-To learn how to do that, please visit: https://www.minecraft.net/en-us/article/testing-new-minecraft-features**
+**To use this mod you _must_ enable the Update 1.20 experimental features in your world!**

+To learn how to do that, please visit: https://www.minecraft.net/en-us/article/testing-new-minecraft-features